MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 AppCenter.Start(...);
 ```

-If this option is not acceptable in your application, you can report the unhandled exception as a runtime error (described below).
+If this option isn't acceptable in your application, you can report the unhandled exception as a runtime error (described below).

 ### Report the unhandled exception as a runtime error